-60 days prior to our license renewal, and annually thereafter, we will produce a comprehensive report on our Goals and Programs which will outline the metrics for each program and whether we have met our goals.
-This report will be made available to the Commission and will include the following data:
+60 days prior to License renewal, and annually thereafter Apical will produce a comprehensive report on our Goals and Programs which will outline the metrics for each program and whether we have met our goals.
+This report will be made available to the Commission.